 - The MNO can provide information regarding critical sites to the DSO, including their Energy Supply ID, UPS capacity of the site, base station ID if applicable.
 This information does not change often, but can be updated over time.

-- The DSO can inform the MNO of the start and stop of energy outages, including the list of affected sites.
+- The DSO can inform the MNO of the start and stop of energy outages, including the list of affected sites or locations.

 - The DSO can request information from the MNO including the UPS capacity of the site, which may change over time.

-The DSO can then perform remotely controlled operations to restore energy service taking into account the UPS capacity of sites that are essential to telecommunication service.
+The DSO can then perform remotely controlled operations to restore energy distribution service taking into account the UPS capacity of sites that are essential to telecommunication service and feasibility of MNO’s intervention at a site.
 Specifically, DSOs will strive to restore energy distribution support to substations that rely on telecommunications for remote operations, while communication is still possible.
+This process is termed Rapid Recovery and is described in annex C.2.

-The following functionality is supported for energy system recovery in scenarios in which there is no redundant energy distribution topology, as described in Annex C.2.
+The following functionality is supported for energy system recovery in scenarios in which there is no redundant energy distribution topology, as described in Annex C.3.
+The process of recovery in these scenarios is termed Rapid Intervention.

 - The DSO can provide the MNO with the expected restoration time of energy distribution services affecting a specific set of MNO site, if the energy distribution service recovery were to proceed without the possibility of remote operations.